 Firstly, it's cold.
 Secondly, it happens slowly.
 Thirdly, a lot of it is hard to see, and is disappearing.
 But mostly, we aren't required.
 Humans only mess things up.
 Ecosystems function perfectly well without us, and have been doing so for many times longer than our species has existed.

 Minecraft too consists of complex interactions between its weird creatures and plants but makes one crucial change: It centres the player.
 'Who is the hero?' can be an interesting question in books, plays and films.
 Is the protagonist the hero?
 Do I like her?
 Are her actions just?
-In video games the answer is easy: You are the hero.
+In video games the answer is easy - it's you.
+You are the hero.

 A busy Minecraft day can be a pleasant sensation of keeping plates spinning as you plant food, mine materials, make items, harvest food and breed animals.
 In Minecraft things happen because the player works to make them happen.
 Without you seeds won't propagate, animals won't breed; every action requires input of the player.
 It keeps the player busy and gives them a sense of importance - which is the fallacy we are under as we mess up the real world.